-- 59. To ensure that no action arising from this agreement will override the statutory duties and responsibilities of other organisations or the rights of any third parties including the requirement that the agreement of the Commission shall be required for any work taking place on its land. - 60.
+- 59. To ensure that no action arising from this agreement will override the statutory duties and responsibilities of other organisations or the rights of any third parties including the requirement that the advance agreement of the Commission and/or SW shall be required for any work taking place on its land. - 60.
 To provide contact details and keep each other informed of persons responsible for activities and approvals. - 61.
 To communicate this agreement widely throughout their organisations and to other interested parties. - 62.
 To encourage the pooling of resources to further shared objectives and agreed projects. - 63.
 To nominate one person to act as their representative on the Management Group accepting that a Quorum shall be calculated on the basis of one representative per Partner.
-Suggest that 2 people ar nominated from each org to allow overlap for holidays, or don't nominate anyone specific.